Agronomy Journal

-Agronomy Journal is a peer-reviewed scientific journal published by American Society of Agronomy.
-The journal publishes articles related to soil science, crop science, agroclimatology and agronomic modeling, production agriculture, and software.
+The Agronomy Journal is a peer-reviewed scientific journal published by Wiley on behalf of the American Society of Agronomy.
+It covers all aspects of soil science, crop science, agroclimatology, agronomic modeling, production agriculture, and software.
+The editor-in-chief is Silvia Pampana (Università di Pisa).
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 2.0.